Background Information and Methodology

 2. Internal migration

-The NHSCR system records the movements of patients between NHS Board areas in the UK.
-Each time a patient transfers to a new NHS doctor in a different NHS Board area, the NHSCR is notified and then the patient is considered to have made a migrant move.
-Counts of these re-registrations are used as a proxy indicator for moves within the UK.
+The NHSCR system records the movements of patients between NHS Board areas in Scotland, whereas the movements for patients in England and Wales are recorded in the Personal Demographic Service (PDS).
+The PDS holds the master demographics database for the NHS in England and Wales.
+Each time a patient transfers to a new NHS doctor in a different NHS Board area, the NHSCR and PDS are notified and then the patient is considered to have made a migrant move.
+Counts of these re-registrations are used as a proxy indicator for moves between Scotland and the rest of the UK.

 The CHI holds records of people registered with an NHS doctor in Scotland.
 The records provided to NRS contain the postcode of the patient's address, which enables migration to be estimated for councils, and for smaller areas.